Just what I wanted, she thought. More stairs. As if keeping up with Elias Mammoth-Legs wasn't enough for one day.

 She shook her head.
 "No, sir.
 I was trying to figure that out myself.
 Why would he need me to tell him about this place?
 I thought all Aeons were welcome here?"

-Nahlia gave a weary nod and plodded out of the room.
-If two solid days of traveling wasn't enough to exhaust her, this conversion was.
+Nahlia bowed and plodded out of the room.
+If two days of traveling weren't enough to drain her, this conversion was.

 Now the true test began.